 Some dogs love water, some dogs hate it.
 However, there’s plenty of fun to be had out there.
 Whether you prefer lakes or the ocean, make sure you take your time to acclimate your dog to the water.
 Surfing and paddle boarding are established pet-friendly escapades that promote dog mental stimulation, but did you know there is also a sport called Dock Jumping?

-As with all sports, make sure your four-legged-friend is not sore before joining in and doesn’t suffer any injuries or excessive water consumption as this can be deadly.
+As with all sports for dogs, make sure your pet is not sore before joining in and doesn’t suffer any injuries or excessive water consumption as this can be deadly.
 Give him a good brush afterward, and if you have to wash him make sure you use a mild shampoo.

 14. Hospital Therapy Dog